gruvw/strudel.nvim/README.md

     -- (optional, default: false)
     hide_error_display = false,
   },
-  -- Set to `true` to automatically trigger the `StrudelUpdate` command after writing the buffer content -- (optional, default: false) update_on_save = false,
+  -- Set to `true` to automatically trigger the code evaluation after saving the buffer content -- Only works if the playback was already started (doesn't start the playback on save) -- (optional, default: false) update_on_save = false,
   -- Report evaluation errors from Strudel as Neovim notifications.